Top 10 Foghat Albums

 Photo By Carl Lender [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

-Our Top 10 Foghat Albums takes a look at one of the loved rock and roll bands to come out of the 1970s classic rock period.
-Roger Earl & Lonesome Dave Peverett were members of the British blues band Savoy BrownAt the dawn of the 1970s, Roger and Dave left Savoy Brown to form their own band which would become known as Foghat.
+Our Top 10 Foghat Albums looks at one of the most loved rock and roll bands from the 1970s classic rock period.
+Roger Earl & Lonesome Dave Peverett were members of the British blues band Savoy BrownAt the dawn of the 1970s, Roger and Dave left Savoy Brown to form their own band known as Foghat.
 Joining Roger and Dave were Rod Price on guitar and Tony Stevens on bass.
-The band was signed to Bearsville records and released their first album in 1972 entitled Foghat.
-The album Foghat, was produced by Dave Edmunds.
+The band was signed to Bearsville Records and released their first album in 1972, Foghat.
+Dave Edmunds produced the album Foghat.

 The success of the band Foghat could be attributed to a few key factors.
 The sound of lead singer Dave Peverett’s voice was distinctively unique.
 Dave sang like he was playing a guitar.
 The vibrato in his voice sounded like the whammy bar sound of a Fender Stratocaster.
-His voice was pitch perfect yet bled the sound of an old school blues singer confessing his sins over a bottle of Jack.
-Dave’s live performances were always high energy, yet extremely emotional.
+His voice was pitch perfect yet bled the sound of an old-school blues singer confessing his sins over a bottle of Jack.
+Dave’s live performances were always high energy yet highly emotional.
 The man understood the blues.

-Foghat’s original guitarist Rod Price is probably one of the most underrated blues rock guitarists of the classic rock era.
-When I first heard the band I thought there were two lead guitarist doubling the lines.
-In essence Rod’s sound was so intense, he sounded like two guitarist.
-Price produced the most distinctive slide playing sound I had ever heard.
+Foghat’s original guitarist, Rod Price, is probably one of the most underrated blues rock guitarists of the classic rock era.
+When I first heard the band, I thought two lead guitarists were doubling the lines.
+Rod’s sound was so intense that he sounded like two guitarists.
+Price produced the most distinctive slide-playing sound I had ever heard.
 There was a party tonality to his sound intertwined with a blues siren that hit hard.

 The list below looks at some of the best recordings the band Foghat released.
 These are all essential top 10 Foghat albums every fan should own.
 The majority of the recordings are from the nineteen seventies.
 During the nineteen eighties, the band released a few albums that presented a somewhat altered sound that seemed inspired by the new genres of new wave and dance.
 Those albums were not received as well as Foghat’s nineteen seventies work.

-Over the years, the band went through various lineup changes with Craig Macgregor and Nick Jameson replacing Tony Stevens on bass at various intervals.
-Eric Cartwright replaced Rod Price on guitar until he was eventually replaced by Bryan Basset.
+Over the years, the band underwent various lineup changes, with Craig Macgregor and Nick Jameson replacing Tony Stevens on bass at multiple intervals.
+Eric Cartwright replaced Rod Price on guitar until Bryan Basset eventually replaced him.
 The one constant has always been Roger Earl on drums.
 Sadly, Dave Peverett passed away in 2000.
 Rod Price passed away in 2005.
-The band has continued to perform with ex Ted Nugent lead singer Charlie Huhn on vocals, Bryan Basset on guitar, Craig Macgregor on bass, and Roger Earl on drums.
+The band has continued to perform with ex-Ted Nugent lead singer Charlie Huhn on vocals, Bryan Basset on guitar, Craig Macgregor on bass, and Roger Earl on drums.

 # 10 – Return of the Boogie Men

-Foghat’s 1994 CD Return of the Boogie Men, meant just that.
-For the first time in twenty tears, all four original band members, Tony Stevens, Rod Price, Roger Earl and Dave Peverett reunited for an album of boogie blues music that sounded like early nineteen seventies Foghat.
-This is a great sounding record with an emphasis on killer drum sounds, bright tight guitar, deep sounding bass and in your face vocals.
-Return of the Boogie Men, was a great comeback album that was a pleasant surprise for long time Foghat fans who had missed the sound of the core four.
+Foghat’s 1994 CD, Return of the Boogie Men, meant just that.
+For the first time in twenty years, all four original band members, Tony Stevens, Rod Price, Roger Earl, and Dave Peverett, reunited for an album of boogie blues music that sounded like early nineteen-seventies Foghat.
+This great-sounding record emphasizes killer drum sounds, bright, tight guitar, deep-sounding bass, and in-your-face vocals.
+Return of the Boogie Men was a great comeback album that was a pleasant surprise for long-time Foghat fans who had missed the sound of the core four.

 # 9 – In the Mood for Something Rude

 After a few experimental albums in which Foghat dabbled in altering their sound, the band returned for an album of covers done vintage Foghat style.
-One of the album’s highlights was a relatively new song written by Rodney Crowell called,“Ain’t Livin’ Long Like This.”
-The band also did a wonderful job on the James Brown track, “And I Do Just What I Want.”
-The lineup for the “In the Mood,” LP featured Lonesome Dave Peverett on lead vocals, Erick Cartwright on guitar, Nick Jameson on bass and Roger Earl on drums.
-A very cool album and well deserving of the No. 9 spot in the Top 10 Foghat albums you must own.
+One of the album’s highlights was a relatively new song written by Rodney Crowell called “Ain’t Livin’ Long Like This.”
+The band also did an excellent job on the James Brown track “And I Do Just What I Want.”
+The lineup for the “In the Mood” LP featured Lonesome Dave Peverett on lead vocals, Erick Cartwright on guitar, Nick Jameson on bass, and Roger Earl on drums.
+It’s a very cool album and well deserving of the No. 9 spot in the Top 10 Foghat albums you must own.
 It also featured the best Foghat album cover of the band’s career, or at least the most interesting.

 Foghat Albums

-The second album released by the band was self titled.
-Many fans have referred to this album as the Rock and Roll, album because of the rock and bread roll pictured on the cover.
-The highlight of the album was the Price / Peverett song “Road Fever.”
+The second album released by the band was self-titled.
+Many fans have referred to this album as the Rock and Roll album because of the rock and bread roll pictured on the cover.
+The album’s highlight was the Price / Peverett song “Road Fever.”
 The album also contained the great opening track “Ride, Ride, Ride” also written by Rod Price and Dave Peverett.
-Although the sound of the album was a bit compressed, the songwriting and performing were top notch and served as a preview for great things to come from the band Foghat.
+Although the sound of the album was a bit compressed, the songwriting and performance were top-notch and served as a preview for great things to come from the band Foghat.

 # 7 – Rock and Roll Outlaws